akramarenkov/spinner/README.md

 ## Purpose

-Library used to infinitely iterate over integer values ​​in a given range
+Library used to infinitely iterate over integer values in a given range

 ## Usage